-He didn’t mope and complain.
-He leaned upon God and he learned to make lemonade from the lemons he encountered in life.
-He made the best of things by trusting in God.
+He didn’t mope and complain, he leaned upon God, learned to make lemonade from the lemons he encountered in life and made the best of things by trusting in God.

 The battle was won when Daniel prayed with his friends.
 Praying friends are a blessing, and “In prayer meetings such as this history has been made.”
 (Strauss)